 The codes calculate the interaction of a plane electromagnetic wave with the multilayer corrugated structure providing the efficiencies (complex amplitude and power) of all reflected and transmitted diffraction waves and also calculate the complex field distribution and power flow in the multilayer structure and ambient media.
 Codes are based on a complex permittivity of layers for the electromagnetic wave.
-Incident wave has a unity amplitude of vector E and zero phase at position x = 0, y = 0 and z = 0.
+Incident wave has a unity amplitude of vector E, (s -polarization) or vector H, (p -polarization) for the non conical mount versions or of modulus |E| (for conical mount versions) and zero phase at position x = 0 and z = 0.
 Incident wave power flow always equals to unity.

-Both codes have almost the same interface adapted for particular code possibilities.
+All codes have almost the same interface adapted for particular code possibilities.
 The main form is a container for independent project editor windows.
 The project editor window may display a text with a structure parameters or a text table with results of calculation.
 The graphic tools take data from the results text table.
 This seems to be reasonable because the user has an opportunity to edit the data before displaying and to display in a graphic form a saved data files.
 The user can change the results precision and diffraction orders of interest to display in the text table without repeating calculation because a complete result data is kept in a PC memory.
 The user is provided with the possibility of insertion any comment before the structure parameters text.
 The comment should not contain the structure first line text specification.
-The structure parameters can be edited as from the text window or from the Settings Dialog window.
+The structure parameters can be edited as from the text window or from the dialog window Settings.
 Lines of more than 2500 characters length are displayed by editor in truncated form and it is safely to edit them only as a whole (delete, copy, paste).
 The software will use full length lines.
 Dialog windows are also used to access any other tool options.

-The codes also include:
+All codes also include:

-- 1. An optimization possibility in multidimensional space13 for sophisticated criterion function. - 2.
-General and 3D graphics for results presentation of one or two parameters scanning. - 3.
-A refractive index materials catalog. - 4.
-Automatic generation of Normal vector field9-11 in Modal code.
+- 1. A waveguide resonances search. - 2.
+Analysis of a finite Gauss beam reflection and transmission13. - 3.
+An optimization possibility in multidimensional space14 for sophisticated criterion function. - 4.
+General and 3D graphics for results presentation of one or two parameters scanning. - 5.
+A refractive index materials catalog.